 Often in poker, as in day trading, you have to make fast decisions under pressure with a lot at stake.
 Having the ability to keep a cool head under pressure and think objectively and logically go a long way in both day trading and poker.

-Check out our blog post on Mindfulness in Day Trading; that can also translate well into your poker game.
+Check out our blog post on mental factor in day trading; that can also translate well into your poker game.
 There is no question that my poker playing had translated well into my early day trading career.

 Professional poker players, much like professional day traders, don’t play every hand that is dealt to them.
 Being selective in which hands or trade setups that you play are essential to success in both of these fields.

 As a veteran day trader, its essential to my success to only play trade setups that match my criteria and system, and offer a big reward vs the risk in the given situation.